The Ultimate Covid-19 Cleaning Resource

 The Center for Disease Control (CDC)

 The CDC is a great foundation for your science-backed knowledge of the virus and its spread within the United States.
-They also provide a detailed list of best practices for cleaning offices, businesses, schools and homes.
-Apartment cleaning and house cleaning are also covered by the CDC.
+They also provide a detailed list of best practices for cleaning offices, businesses, schools and homes. and are also covered by the CDC.

 Read the CDC’s resource for cleaning public spaces & homes (PDF)